-- I have access to the Student Handbook, Policy Guidelines on the School of Nursing website at http://nursing.ucsf.edu/documents-library - I am responsible for understanding and subscribing to the principles of academic integrity and will bear individual responsibility for my work. - I will participate in the Nursing graduate program in an honorable, ethical, and professional manner. - I will not: - o Use another student's work - o Exchange information with another student or students about the writing exercise - o Allow someone else to do my work for me - o Complete work for another member of the class - o Plagiarize - I will: - o Engage in dialogue with others in a respectful and collegial manner - o Complete all tasks in a timely manner - o Provide proper attribution for any pre-existing content - o Ask questions if I am unsure of expectations
+- I have access to the Student Handbook, Policy Guidelines on the School of Nursing website at https://nursing.ucsf.edu/for-students/current-student-resources - I am responsible for understanding and subscribing to the principles of academic integrity and will bear individual responsibility for my work. - I will participate in the Nursing graduate program in an honorable, ethical, and professional manner. - I will not: - o Use another student's work - o Exchange information with another student or students about the writing exercise - Allow someone else to do my work for me - Complete work for another member of the class - o Plagiarize - I will: - o Engage in dialogue with others in a respectful and collegial manner - o Complete all tasks in a timely manner - Provide proper attribution for any pre-existing content - o Ask questions if I am unsure of expectations

-the Acknowledgement of Responsibility:
+I have read, understand, and acknowledge all of the above POLICY ON ACADEMIC MISCONDUCT and the Acknowledgement of Responsibility:

+Signature

-Signature Date
+Date

+Print Name

-Print Name Specialty program
+Specialty program